When Black Men’s Teeth Speak Out – Yambo Ouologuem

 He did not write anything again – reminiscent of Rembo here – and lived until his death as a faithful Muslim.

-A Muslim whose own Islam had nothing to do with the Islamic regime of those barbarians, who banned the music in Mali, smashed the tombs of saints in Timbuktu, and destroyed the homonym Manuscripts.
+A Muslim whose own Islam had nothing to do with the Islamic regime of those barbarians, who banned the music in Mali, smashed the tombs of muslim saints in Timbuktu, and destroyed the homonym Manuscripts.

 Yambo Ouologuem - When Black Men's Teeth Speak Out